-MICROWELL PLATE 1 plate

-Blank microwell strips fixed on a white strip holder.
+• MICROWELL PLATE 1 plate Blank microwell strips fixed on a white strip holder.
 The plate is sealed in aluminum pouch with desiccant.

-$8 \times 12/12 \times 8$ -well strips per plate.
-Each well contains purified HBcAg.
+8×12/12×8-well strips per plate.
+Each well contains purified HBsAg.
 The microwell strips can be broken to be used separately.
-Place unused wells or strips in the plastic sealable storage bag together with the desiccant and return to $2 \sim 8^{\circ}$ C.
+Place unused wells or strips in the plastic sealable storage bag together with the desiccant and return to 2~8°C.

-• NEGATIVE CONTROL 1 vial

-Yellowish liquid filled in a vial with green screw cap.
-1 ml per vial.
-Protein-stabilized buffer tested non-reactive anti-HBc.
+• NEGATIVE CONTROL 1 vial Yellowish liquid filled in a vial with green screw cap.
+1ml per vial.
+Protein-stabilized buffer tested non-reactive for anti-HBs.
 Preservatives: 0.1% ProClin 300.
-Ready to use supplied.
+Ready to use as supplied.
 Once open, stable for one month at 2-8°C.

-POSITIVE CONTROL 1 vial

-Red-colored liquid filled in a vial with red screw cap.
-1 ml per vial.
-Purified anti-HBc diluted in protein stabilized buffer containing preservatives: 0.1% ProClin 300.
+• POSITIVE CONTROL 1 vial Red-colored liquid filled in a vial with red screw cap.
+1ml per vial. anti-HBs diluted in protein-stabilized buffer.
+Preservatives: 0.1% ProClin 300.
 Ready to use as supplied.
 Once open, stable for one month at 2-8°C.